rockysx27/AirlineTycoon/README.md

     * Always rotate list of plane saldo for past 7 days
 * Consider also number of first class passengers for statistics
 * Do not show route utilization by defeated players
+* Fixed random crash (during checking of flight plans)
+* Bug fixed in calculation in maximum amount of stock that can be emitted
+    * Bug limited max amount of stock to around 2.1 Mio
+    * Buffer overflow is fixed now, but the originally intended limit of 250 Mio. was changed to 2.5 Mio.
+* Fixed counting of Uhrig flights for mission 9th addon mission
+* Fixed game moving flights automatically that are already locked
+    * Could previously cause double-booking of flights
+* Fixed crash in plane designer when attaching enginges to left side of tail

 AI:
 * Uses now same credit limit